By now you may or may not know that we welcomed Skye into our lives, a bundle of screaming wrinkled bliss.

 Well I’m guessing most of you reading this have come from my Instagram, but if you haven’t firstly, hey!
 It’s lovely to meet you and secondly here’s a little insight.
 At 41 weeks pregnant it was safe to say that I was going crazy, I had tried every induction method under the sun… from bouncing on a ball to literally burning my insides with the spiciest curries, but this little bean was stuck.
 She was warm and cozy and nothing was going to budge her out of my uterus.

 To go home and stress, or to jump in and be induced.
 We already had an induction date set for Feb 1st and being only 4 days away from that date it pushed us to just take the plunge and be induced.
-At 11am on Jan 28th 2020, my waters were broken!
+My waters were broken!
 Eek.

 So here’s where the jokes on me, I thought that as soon as my waters were broken it would be all hands on deck.
 We even called my mum and she came running right away.
 Hah!
 I had already decided not to take oxytocin just quite yet as I wanted to try and naturally bring on my contractions.
 But nothing worked!
 We walked up and down every stair in the entire hospital, I lunged, I squatted, I danced, and I did it all over again… NOTHING WORKED.
 By the time I had given up hope it was 5pm and the hospital was now PACKED with women giving birth, that the doctor who would be administering the oxycotin was now hands deep (literally) in back to back c-sections.
 Just my luck!